W. A. C. Bennett: Columbia River Treaty

 In 1961 Canada and the United States signed the Columbia River Treaty to jointly manage this important resource.
 While the signatories were the federal governments of Canada and the United States, Premier Bennett was reported to have played a major part in the negotiations.
 Under treaty provisions, the U.S. paid British Columbia C$275 million (plus interest) for the downstream power generation rights over the following 30 years.
 BC used the money to fund construction of dams on the Columbia River for power generation and flood control.

+Intergovernmental relations

-BC-Canada relations
+Federal relations

+In 1970, B.C premier W. A. C. Bennett mused that Trudeau's government is "Quebec nationalist"-oriented.
+He also implied that Quebec received special treatment from Ottawa as a result of this arrangement.

+Furthermore, B.C. premier W. A. C. Bennett believed that Pierre Trudeau implemented bilingualism because he was a Quebec‐oriented politician who was mainly interested in promoting and protecting French Canada.
+During an off the cuff remark at an Ontario Liberal rally, Pierre Trudeau referred to Bennett as a "bigot who thinks there are too many French people in Ottawa."

 Bennett proposed that Canada be considered as a group of regions instead of provinces: Atlantic Canada, Quebec, Ontario, Western Canada, and BC.
 He also proposed that the four western provinces be expanded north, with BC absorbing the Yukon Territory.
 Although there was no formal reorganization of jurisdictions, the concept of different regions, instead of provinces, has become part of how Canadians discuss the country.

 BC hosted the 1971 constitutional conference in Victoria.
 From this emerged the Victoria Charter, the most far-reaching federal-provincial agreement on constitutional amendment since Confederation.
 Bennett advocated that BC should have a veto over constitutional amendments, along with Ontario and Quebec.

+During a 1977 interview with Peter Gzowski, Bennett claimed that most premiers were in agreement about the negative aspects of equalization payments.
+Bennett believed that they led to more government "bureaucracy".
+Bennett favoured direct payments to those in need and advocated for negative income taxes or guaranteed income.
+Bennett took this proposal to the premier of Quebec and prime minister Trudeau.

+BC-Quebec relations

+Bennett on more than one occasion said "British Columbia [is] the best friend that Quebec's got".

+In 1964, the Province of British Columbia provided the Province of Quebec with a $100 million loan. $60 million from that loan went to Hydro-Québec.
+The loan faced controversy in the Quebec legislature.

+In 1967 the premier proposed that Quebecers should vote on whether or not they want to stay in Canada and that the referendum should ask "one simple question".